owareoro/owareoro/README.md

 ### Hi there 👋

 This is my student github account.
 The real fun usually happens [here](https://github.com/rowend36) instead.
-But if some reason, you are still reading this,.....
+But if for some reason, you are still reading this,.....

 Nice to meet you.
 - 🔭 I’m currently working on lots of stuff.
 You should really check [this](https://github.com/rowend36) out.